 4 x THINGS TO DO RIGHT NOW

-3. Work on reminders.
-To get a daily habit started, we need a daily reminder.
+To get these daily habits for kids started, we need a daily reminder.
 A good way to do this is to piggy-back on the things you already do.
 So, the bell ringing for recess is a good reminder to have a drink of water.
 Finishing breakfast is a good reminder to make your bed.
 Listening to a favourite song is a good reminder to brush your teeth for longer, etc.

 5 x RESOURCES